Datawheel/canon/packages/cms/README.md

 export CANON_CONST_IMAGE_THUMB_SIZE=200
 ```

-#### 5) Follow the instructions in the "Members" Tab of the CMS
+#### 5) Follow the instructions in the "Meta Editor" Tab of the CMS

-Every member for every profile is listed under the Members tab.
+Every member for every profile is listed under the Meta Editor tab.
 Click "+ Add Image" in one of the rows and follow the intructions to upload an image via a flickr share link.

 ---